amendx/vue-dndrop/docs/src/guide/README.md

 ---

-A fast and lightweight drag & drop library for Vue.js with many configuration options, covering multiple scenarios.
+A fast and lightweight drag & drop library for Vue.js with **so many** configuration options, covering multiple scenarios.

 All you have to do is import [Container](/api/container.md) & [Draggable](/api/draggable.md) into your project and have fun with it.